Doing-it-All with Bounded Work and Communication: Introduction

 We call a deterministic algorithm \emph{constructive} if its code can be produced by a deterministic sequential algorithm in time polynomial in~$t$ and~$p$.
 This is in contrast with \emph{nonconstructive} algorithms that may rely on combinatorial objects that are only known to exist.
 Methodologically, starting with a constructive algorithm, we trade constructiveness for better effort bounds in producing nonconstructive algorithms.

-In this work, we explore algorithmic solutions for \DA\ where good effort performance is attained, rather than seeking just work-efficient solutions.
-With this as a goal, it turns out that a key challenge, besides tolerating processor crashes and controlling work, is to ensure that communication costs do not exceed work complexity.
-Whereas any two processors can communicate in any round of computation, we limit the amount of communication in our algorithms by allowing messaging to take place over certain constant-degree subnetworks.
-To this end, we use constructive graphs with good ``expansion'' properties, and this contributes to the emerging understanding of how expansion-related properties of the underlying communication schemes can be used to improve fault tolerance.
+We aim for algorithmic solutions for \DA\ that attain good effort complexity, rather than seeking just work-efficient solutions.
+Here a key challenge, besides tolerating crashes and controlling work, is to ensure that communication costs do not exceed work complexity.
+Whereas any two processors can communicate in any step of computation, in our algorithms we limit communication by allowing messaging to take place over certain constant-degree subnetworks.
+To this end, we use constructive graphs with good ``expansion'' properties, and this contributes to the emerging understanding of how expansion-related properties of the underlying communication schemes can be used to improve fault tolerance and efficiency.

 \Paragraph{Our results.}